Skip to content

 Plant the grass properly.

-Sometimes the grass might be failing to grow in your lawn simply because you aren’t planting it correctly.
+Sometimes, the grass might fail to grow in your lawn simply because you aren’t planting it correctly.
 One of the mistakes people make is applying too much grass seed, leading to unnecessary competition for resources, including light, nutrients and water.

 While the grass seeds will germinate, they won’t thrive.

-To get the grass to grow in your yard, follow the manufacturer’s recommendations.
-You can get away with going a little heavy on the seed, such as 1.5X the recommended amounts but don’t go overboard as this will lead to the grass not growing.
+Follow the manufacturer’s recommendations to get the grass to grow in your yard.
+You can get away with going a little heavy on the seed, such as 1.5, the recommended amount, but don’t go overboard, as this will lead to the grass not growing.

 Another mistake homeowners make is using too little seed.
-Out of saving money or being afraid of overstuffing the seeds, some homeowners end up using too little seed that they have some areas of the lawn bare, patchy or too thin.
+Out of saving money or being afraid of overstuffing the seeds, some homeowners use too little seed, making some lawn areas bare, patchy, or too thin.

 Other homeowners bury the seedlings too deep or shallow into the soil that they fail to germinate and thrive.

 The key to getting your grass to grow and thrive is to plant it properly.
-There are plenty of resources given by a manufacturer, but if you are still stuck on how to go about it, get the input of a professional.
+A manufacturer gives plenty of resources, but if you are still stuck on how to go about it, get the input of a professional.

 Get professional help

 Have you tried all of the above tricks, and still, the grass isn’t growing in your yard?
 You should get professional help from your county extension office.
-If you live in the rural areas or in a town that isn’t densely populated, the county representatives might visit your home and advise you on what to do to get the grass to grow.
+If you live in a rural area or in a town that isn’t densely populated, the county representatives might visit your home and advise you on what to do to get the grass to grow.

-Another thing you can do is to get professional help from the lawn care professionals.
-Experienced landscape designers, contractors and practitioners will inspect your lawn and advise you on what to do to get your grass seeds germinate and thrive.
+Another thing you can do is to get professional help from lawn care professionals.
+Experienced landscape designers, contractors and practitioners will inspect your lawn and advise you on how to get your grass seeds to germinate and thrive.

 On my 15th birthday, I became the designated gardener in my home.